ChaitanyaKulkarni001/portfolio/src/content/work/newProject.md

 > "The power of technology is to simplify complex problems, and that's exactly what this app does."

 The **Currency Converter** project is a React-based application that allows users to convert between multiple currencies in real-time.
 With its sleek design and simple interface, it makes currency conversion a breeze for anyone.
-[Checkout the Code](https://github.com/ChaitanyaKulkarni001/Currency-Converter)

 ### Key Features

 - **Real-Time Conversion:** Automatically updates exchange rates using an external API, providing accurate currency conversions.